ASCO 2026 Glioma Panel: New Data, Ongoing Debate

 Dr. Nick Gonzalez Castro, Dana Farber Cancer Institute

-Dr. Gonzalez Castro says, “The scale of the scalpel is not the scale of the actual tumor.
-Even in the hands of our most competent neurosurgical colleagues, we never achieve a complete resection.”
+Dr. Gonzalez Castro points to the issue of remaining disease.
+“The scale of the scalpel is not the scale of the actual tumor.
+Even in the hands of our most competent neurosurgical colleagues, we never achieve a complete resection,” he explains.

 Dr. Omar Butt, WashU Medicine